janostgren/url-xi/README.md

 # URL-XI - Extended URL Rest Tester
-Can be used to test/monitor REST based API-s and ordinary HTML based request.
+Can be used to test & monitor REST based API-s and ordinary HTML based http(s) request.
 Supports all http requests GET,PUT,DELETE,POST, HEAD and OPTIONS.

-Url-xi is a simplified version POSTMAN and using the same concept, but has better support for a flow of request and correlation of request.
+Url-xi is a simplified version POSTMAN and using a similar concept, but has better support for a flow of request and correlation of request.
 It can also return other metrics than response times of the http requests.
 ## System requirements
 - Node js : Must be installed
 ## Installation